 FTR lives in the Other Bull Plays section of my Watchlist.
 That's a polite way of saying that it used to be an income play, with a lovely 8.1% dividend, and was grandfathered in as a holding when I removed the income play category from my strategy mix.
 (See my essay, Myth of the Income Play.)

 In truth, FTR is not up to snuff under my stricter rules for financials.
 Its heavy load of debt is 1.6 times equity.
 Return on equity is a meager 3.8%.
 Institutional ownership, at 51%, is OK, but not outstanding.

 Under my post-income-myth rules of play, where I never consider the size of the dividend in making trading decisions, I would never have had FTR in my portfolio.

 As it is, I raked in a nice 18.75¢ dividend on Dec.
 7, and ever since have been looking for an exit point.
 Today's signal may well be it.
 There's no point in hanging on to this stock, which no longer meets my standards, until the next dividend a quarter away.

-On the Person's table, the price is trading at the weekly midline.
+On the Person's chart, today's price is straddling the weekly midline.